Skip to content

 Example of gripper connection

-Connect valve wires to GND_SEL and OUTPUT1.
+Connect the valve wires to GND_SEL and OUTPUT1.

 Vacuum gripper